MattiPaivike/EncryptionProject/README.md

 # EncryptionProject:
-Verify that your strings have been encrypted correctly through django restframework.
+Request random strings and verify that they have been encrypted properly.
+The project was made with Python/Django/Django-RestFramework.

 # Features:
 -The requested strings are stored inside a sqlite database.